harshith6322/devops-docker-ngnix-pj/Readme.md

 ## 🧠 As a DevOps Engineer You Should Know:

-- NGINX uses `least_conn` to route new requests to the backend with the fewest active connections.
+- **NGINX** uses `least_conn` to route traffic to the backend with the fewest active connections.
-- Failover is handled by `proxy_next_upstream`.
-- Volumes mount `ngnix.conf` into the NGINX container for full control.
+- `proxy_next_upstream` ensures requests are retried if a backend is unreachable.
+- Volume mounting provides dynamic reload of config without rebuilding images.
+- Docker’s internal DNS resolves service names automatically (e.g., `backend1` → container IP).
+- Logs and health checks help diagnose issues without entering containers.

 ---